 The government of Uganda has beefed up measures to curb the spread of the deadly virus by putting the country on lockdown…all border crossing points/entry points are closed.
 All schools, universities, and other tertiary institutions are closed at least for 30 days.
 Public transport means buses, taxi commuters, and motorcyclists for passenger services, all are suspended from conducting business.
 Shopping arcades have been closed except stores that trade in food items and other consumables

-This sounds so familiar – right?
+This sounds so familiar, right?
 He could be talking about life in Northeastern Ohio at present.
-Though more than a half a world away, the Ugandans are battling the same things we are at present.
-We are not so different.
+Though more than half a world away, the Ugandans are battling the same things we are at present.
+We are not so different!
 We are all vulnerable to sickness, disease, and isolation.
 This virus has taken us all by surprise.
-No one the world over is left unaffected by it.
+No one is left unaffected by it.

 Sempa Don goes on to say, “The situation is really getting worse in a young country where almost 78% of the population is under the age of 30.
 Uganda has the world’s youngest population with just under eight million youth aged 15-30, the country also has one of the highest unemployment rates in the sub-Saharan Africa.”

-While the coronavirus has touched and affected life in Northeast Ohio as well as in Uganda – the situation for many in Uganda is different in that so many of the Ugandan people – think of the students we serve and their families – live in severe poverty all the time.
-The virus has just made their situation worse - bleaker and less hopeful.
-Also, let us not forget there are many people especially children whose home is the streets of Kampala.
+While the coronavirus has touched and affected life in Northeast Ohio, the situation for many in Uganda is different.
+So many of the Ugandan people—think of the students we serve and their families—live in severe poverty.
+The virus has just made their situation worse, bleaker, and less hopeful.
+Also, let us not forget there are many people, especially children, whose home is the streets of Kampala.
 Where can they go to escape exposure to the virus?